 Ren'Py <= 7.2.2 uses inconsistent paths, which partially breaks the strings ordering (dialogues and choices get grouped separately).
 You may apply #1834 to fix this.

 .rpyc files from the

-tl/language directories once
+tl/language directories once you release

-forget about it.
-Also if you keep the translation
+Also if you keep the

-.rpyc files but
+.rpyc translation files but remove the

 If this program was useful to you, please support me through Patreon :)